tdimp/tdimp/README.md

-# Hi there 👋
+# Hi there 👋, I'm Thomas

-## My name is Thomas, and I am a software developer.
+## I am a software developer passionate about solving complex problems and creating solutions that improve the user experience.

 ### :screwdriver: :computer: Tools and Technologies :floppy_disk: :pencil2: